wso2/docs-is/en/docs/fragments/enable-email-as-username.md

-        - You can configure email user name without enabling **`enable_email_domain`** property (step 5), then users can login to both super tenant and tenant using email and non-email user names.
+        - You can configure email user name without enabling **`enable_email_domain`** property (step 5), then users can log in to both the super tenant and the tenant using email and non-email user names.
 However, super tenant users should always use
         ***@carbon.super*** at the end of user names.